-- 27. Within each clinic there shall be a program to evaluate the quality of services provided, including an evaluation of outcomes. - 28.
-For each new fitting, a minimum of one follow-up visit is required with a maximum of two visits per year.
-A copy of the validation survey shall be provided to the WCB. - 29.
-At the discretion of the WCB, compliance to these standards and fees may be evaluated through audits of hearing service provider files and WCB files.
+- 26. Within each clinic there shall be a program to evaluate the quality of services provided, including an evaluation of outcomes. - 27.
+For each new fitting, a minimum of one follow-up visit with the worker is required with a maximum of two visits per year.
+A copy of the validation survey shall be provided to the WCB.

+At the discretion of the WCB, compliance to these standards and the fees schedule may be evaluated through audits of hearing service provider files and WCB files.